WORD PROCESSOR

 type with me

-Periodically, the library invites an individual that it admires to respond in writing about a book from the library that he or she finds particularly engaging.
+Periodically, the library invites an individual that it admires to respond in writing to a book from the library that engages them.
 The majority of work produced from the library is visual in nature, yet the library contains a tremendous amount of written material that also merits attention.
-Word Processor is an initiative that encourages critical investigations of the wide-ranging attitudes and ideologies contained within the collection.
+Word Processor is an initiative that encourages critical investigations of the wide-ranging information, attitudes and ideologies contained within the library's collection.

 Previous installments of Word Processor